amnahsiddiqa/ProjectsOrganization/README.md

 * All data in data folders in separate directories.
 One directory dedicated to immutable data and rest as needed.
 For every project's metadata or any other supporting data (could be anything), It would depend if its needed to be in same heirachichal level as data or inside child data directories.

 * All code in notebooks (Jupyter/Rmd) in separate directories.
    * I like to keep one workflow notebook and put supplementary functions in source files ( be them .R, .py ).
+I am an R person so I use Rmd but ofcourse that could be a bash/python/jupytrt notebook/whatever you like workflow  script/md.

    * Blue box on LHS: One child level notebook dedicated to one task/question in main project.
 And the workflow notebook should be able to get up and running by setting paths     only.The input data should be sourced from data directory.
 However depending on a project I might end up with some supplementary data required for that task only-  so I would keep it inside the notebook directory and source it from there.